kyxap1/starred/README.md

 ## Go

+- [steampipe](https://github.com/turbot/steampipe) - Use SQL to instantly query your cloud services (AWS, Azure, GCP and more).
+Open source CLI.
+No DB required.
 - [terraform-graph-beautifier](https://github.com/pcasteran/terraform-graph-beautifier) - Terraform graph beautifier
 - [inframap](https://github.com/cycloidio/inframap) - Read your tfstate or HCL to generate a graph specific for each provider, showing only the resources that are most important/relevant.
 - [terracreds](https://github.com/tonedefdev/terracreds) - A Terraform Cloud/Enterprise credentials helper